13 Questions to Ask a Roofing Contractor

 8. “How Can Unforeseen Circumstances Change the Overall Cost of My Roof?”

-There are some unforeseen circumstances your roofing contractors may encounter that could increase the overall cost of your roof.
-It’s best if the cost isn’t a surprise.
-If your roofers discover rotted wood or another problem that could result in an increased overall cost, you’ll want to already have a quote ready.
+While it not ideal, it’s common for your roofing contractor to find things during the roofing process that could have an effect on the cost of your roof.
+If your roofers discover rotted wood or another problem that could result in an increased overall cost, you’ll want to have a budget for additions already in the quote.

-Answer You Want to Hear: An estimated cost for unforeseen circumstances can be supplied with the quote.
+Answer You Want to Hear: An estimated cost for common unknowns will be itemized in your quote.

 9. “Are You A Local Company?”